 Samsung Galaxy Tab A 8.0 Inch (2019 Edition) Unboxing & First Look!

 Unlike Amazon Fire devices, the Samsung Galaxy Tab A doesn't have the option to install apps on an SD card, which is unfortunate because it comes with 32GB of internal memory and up to 512GB of expandable memory with an external microSD card.
 Prior Samsung models offered the option to transfer apps to the SD card.
 How much this matters, depends on how you plan to use it.
-I installed about two dozen apps, including YouTube, Netflix, Hulu, HBO Max, CBS All Access, Peacock, Tubi, PBS, Sling TV, Kindle, Nook, Google Docs, and Firefox, and I still have 16GB of free space.
+I installed about two dozen apps, including YouTube, Netflix, Hulu, HBO Max, Paramount+, Peacock, Tubi, PBS, Sling TV, Kindle, Nook, Google Docs, and Firefox, and I still have 16GB of free space.
 If you plan to download dozens of apps, you may need a tablet with more storage.
 For apps that allow downloads, go into Settings on each app, and make sure downloads are going to the SD card rather than internal storage to save space.

 Whether this tablet is for you or not depends on expectations.
 If high-speed performance and plenty of storage for apps are very important to you, look elsewhere.
 If having lots of features is important, you may have to consider a more expensive tablet.
 If you want a good camera, steer clear of budget tablets.
 Know what you want and make sure the device you buy has those features.
 If you're looking for a device that performs well for basic functions like using social media, watching shows on streaming services like Netflix and HBO Max, listening to audiobooks and podcasts, and reading books, this is a really nice tablet.

 Comparing the Samsung Galaxy Tab A to an iPad is unrealistic because of the big price difference.
 But how does it compare to an Amazon Fire device, which is closer in cost?